Seven Children of Cruithne: Background

 The verse is written in Old Irish and has four lines, each of seven syllables, grouped into two rhyming pairs.

 It exists as part of a detached section of the Lebor Bretnach called "Concerning Pictish Origins" (Do Bunad Cruithnech) that was added to the main text at the same time as the related list of Pictish Kings was extended forward to include Causantín son of Cinaed, and backward to include the mythical Cruithne and his seven sons described in the poem.
 It was therefore probably added to the text during Causantín's reign between 862 and 876, and probably dates as a verse from a short time before 850.

 The mid 9th century was a period when the Picts were repeatedly raided by Vikings, weakening royal power and threatening the very concept of Pictish overkingship through its failure to provide protection.
-Seven Children of Cruthne is probably intended to emphasise an image of a single Pictish kingdom, uniting its various districts in a single primordial territory stretching from the Firth of Forth to the Pentland Firth.
+Seven Children of Cruithne is probably intended to emphasise an image of a single Pictish kingdom, uniting its various districts in a single primordial territory stretching from the Firth of Forth to the Pentland Firth.